Jewish Wake Forest University!

 With more than 300 Jewish undergraduate and graduate students, the Office of Jewish Life, under the auspices of the Chaplain’s Office, serves as the center of a growing Jewish community at Wake Forest University.

-The Office of Jewish Life provides support, pastoral counseling, mentoring, and religious guidance to Wake Forest Jewish students as well the larger student, staff and faculty community.
+The Office of Jewish Life Programming provides support, pastoral counseling, mentoring, and religious guidance to Wake Forest University Jewish students as well to the greater WFU community.

-- The Jewish Life Department is the umbrella that covers and connects Jewish activities on campus.
+- The Office of Jewish Life is a resource and connection to Jewish activities on campus.

-- The Rosenblatt Family Hillel is our student-led, faculty-guided and staff-facilitated organization that offers a variety of Jewish themed events.
+- The Rosenblatt Family Hillel is our Jewish student-led organization that offers a variety of Jewish themed events.

 - Alpha Epsilon Pi (AEPi) is our Jewish-affiliated fraternity.
 Many of our Jewish students choose to be involved both with Rosenblatt Family Hillel and with Greek life.

-- Jewish spaces on campus include a Hillel Lounge, kosher (dairy) kitchen, Jewish Life Office space with lending library, and built-in Ark with Torah in Davis Interfaith Chapel.
+- Jewish spaces on campus include the Hillel Lounge, kosher (dairy) kitchen, Office of Jewish Life office space with lending library, and a built-in Ark with Torah in Davis Interfaith Chapel.

 - Athletics: Multiple Rosenblatt Family Hillel members compete in Wake Forest’s varsity programs (16 are offered).
 85 percent of Wake Forest students participate in intramural sports.